Notion

 }

 The logout page is simply a React component with no DOM elements.
-The only logic we need is a side effect that will call the notion.logout() method if the notion instance is present.
+The only logic we need is a side effect that will call the neurosity.logout() method if the neurosity instance is present.
 Lastly, it redirects the user to the initial route after logging out.

 This component can now be added as a route in App.js.